mann107/bibliotheca/README.md

 ###Contact

-As of now we do not have a contact setup yet, in the near future (whenever we figure this stuff out) we will.
+We do not have a contact setup yet, but in the near future (whenever we figure this stuff out) we will.